seanoneill505/NMforestwatch/README.md

 * Database imported into GeoServer
   * Geoserver is outfitted with needed libraries to be cognizant of Spatialite Database
 * GeoServer Hosts Web Map Service (WMS) for Vector images to be served to web (found @ http://129.24.65.163:8080/geoserver/web)
-  * Styling and hosting of vector layers to overlay raster images
+  * Styling and hosting of vector layers to overlay raster images; Values derived from Mean calculations joined to polygons in Spatialite database
 * Javascript imports GeoTiff images from Google Storage to HTML webpage
   * Google Cloud storage serves the tiles to base map on web page
 * User selects pre-processed datasets to see NDVI time series for specific polygon sets.